tmblweed/education_data/README.md

 Hawaii                1,578.0
 Notes

+**Technologies used:
-Used ChatGPT to format, add logging, and reorganize the code.
+**Used ChatGPT to format, add logging, and reorganize/format the code.
 Tested manually using Jupyter Notebook.
 Did not write any test cases, considering the time constraints.

 Used the following miscellaneous Code to Validate the API.
 I was surprised by the lack of data for California and other states—did not have the time to investigate why this was the case.